prajun7/Quiz-Game/README.md

 **I am using vanilla JavaScript and HTML to create the quiz.**

 **I am planning to add CSS in the future.**
-Need to mark the incorrectly answered question in red and need to mark the correct answer in green..
+Need to mark the incorrectly answered question in red and need to mark the correct answer in green...